 Magpas

-In 2016 it cost £3.9 million to operate which was slightly above their income of £3.7 million.
+In 2016 it cost £3.9 million to operate, which was slightly above their income of £3.7 million.
 Magpas believe this could be due to them changing their operating hours to 24/7 ability increasing their running costs by 20%.
-Luckily they had some surplus from 2015 which they were able to use to self-fund.
+Luckily, they had some surplus from 2015, which they could use to self-fund.

 Fundraising